-Talk with your doctor before trying any herb or dietary supplement to make sure these products are safe and won't interfere with any medications.
+Talk with your health care provider before trying any herb or dietary supplement to make sure the product is safe and won't interfere with medications you take.

 Preparing for your appointment

-There are no special preparations you'll need to make before your appointment.
-Your doctor will need to look at your bare legs and feet to diagnose varicose veins and figure out what treatment might be best for your condition.
+Your health care provider will need to look at your bare legs and feet to diagnose varicose veins and figure out what treatment might be best for your condition.

-Your primary care doctor may recommend that you see a doctor who specializes in vein conditions (phlebologist), a vascular surgeon or a doctor who treats skin conditions (dermatologist or dermatology surgeon).
-In the meantime, there are some steps you can take to prepare for your appointment and begin your self-care.
+Your primary care doctor might recommend that you see a doctor who specializes in vein conditions (phlebologist), a vascular surgeon or a doctor who treats skin conditions (dermatologist or dermatology surgeon).
+In the meantime, there are some steps you can take to prepare for your appointment.

 What you can do

-- Write down any symptoms you're experiencing, including any that may seem unrelated to varicose veins.
+- Your symptoms, including any that may seem unrelated to varicose veins, and when they began

-- Write down key personal information, including a family history of varicose veins or spider veins.
+- Key personal information, including a family history of varicose veins or spider veins

 - What's the most likely cause of my symptoms?